Darktable not reading the icc profile included in a TIFF file on import

 Darktable does not seem to properly parse an the icc profile included a 16-bit TIFF file on import.
 The default input profile switches to sRGB (jpg) and uses that.
 If I use extracticc to extract the icc profile from the tiff, place the extracted icc profile in .config/darktable/colorin and select it in the colorin module, I get the proper colors.
 The issue seems to exist at least for both 16-bit tiffs generated by the Epson 4490 scanner software and the Sony Image Data Converter.
 The same tiffs read by other color aware linux software are parsed and displayed correctly, i.e. by the viewer Geeqie and RawTherapee.
 I suggest that the colorin profile should have an option to select the icc-profile from the input file and that using the included icc-profile should be selected by default, unless configured differently by a preset.

-#1 Updated by Tobias Ellinghaus almost 5 years ago
+#1 Updated by Tobias Ellinghaus about 5 years ago

 - Tracker changed from Bug to Feature

 Currently we only read embedded profiles from JPEG and JPEG2000 files.
 In order to support it for TIFF we would need a sample file with a profile attached.
 It doesn't need to be big and the actual content doesn't matter (it should however be obvious if the profile was applied or not when looking at the image, so some saturation might be needed).